Your School District Will Tell You This Is Complicated. Texas Law Says It Isn't.

 The IEP & Special Needs Exit Guide

-If your child has an Individualized Education Program (IEP), withdrawing from public school feels especially terrifying because you're walking away from services the school is legally required to provide.
+The school told you that pulling your child means "permanently forfeiting all IEP services."
+That's not how federal law works.
 The Blueprint explains exactly what happens to the IEP when you leave, your continuing rights to evaluations under federal Child Find laws as a private homeschooler, and how to document your child's current accommodations so you can replicate them at home without starting from scratch.

 The Re-Enrollment Protection Plan